New Jersey Data Privacy Act

 Any Other Categories of Data I Should Think About?

-Where a controller processes de-identified data, Texas requires it to take reasonable measures to ensure the data cannot be associated with an individual, publicly commit to maintaining such data without an attempt to re-identify it, and contractually obligate any recipients of the data to comply with the NJDPA.
+Where a controller processes de-identified data, New Jersey requires it to take reasonable measures to ensure the data cannot be associated with an individual, publicly commit to maintaining such data without an attempt to re-identify it, and contractually obligate any recipients of the data to comply with the NJDPA.

 New Jersey is one of the few states that does not exempt pseudonymous data from privacy rights requests.
 The practical consequences of this are not yet clear.